Oklahoma Childhood Lead Poisoning Prevention Program (OCLPPP)

 - The OCLPPP offers community and professional awareness programs on lead poisoning and its prevention.
 Additionally, education and training is provided to parents of young children, childcare professionals, healthcare providers, human services providers, teachers, and other groups concerned with the health and well-being of young children.

 All children in Oklahoma shall have a blood lead test at age 12 months and again at 24 months of age.
 A child who has not yet reached their 6th birthday, and has never had a blood lead test, shall also have a blood lead test prior to their 6th birthday.
-The OCLPPP provides guidance and outreach for all children with elevated blood lead levels from age 6 months to 72 months.
+The OCLPPP provides guidance and outreach for all children with elevated lead in blood results from age 6 months to 72 months.
 The OCLPPP also provides information regarding lead exposure and lead poisoning to any resident of Oklahoma, regardless of age.

 Oklahoma State Department of Health